noman-ahmad/OSSimulation/README.txt

 1. Give desired RAM and Hard Disks to be simulated as asked (max size depends on size_t limit on architechture)
 2. Start Inputting A Series of Following Commands To Simulate the OS (capitals matter):
 	a.
 A size (where size is a value within size_t ranges): create a new common process that needs to use "size" memory.
         b.
-AR size (where size is a value within size_t ranges): create a new real-time (priority) process that needs to use "size" memory.
+AR size (where size is a value within size_t ranges): create a new real-time process that needs to use "size" memory.
         c.
 Q : end time slice for currently running process.
         d. t : terminate the current running process.
         e. d number (where number is a value within size_t ranges): The process that currently uses the